patrick-church/ML-Visibility-Graphs-for-Alzheimers/README.md

 @article{brainsci13050770,
-	abstract = {We present a framework for electroencephalography (EEG)-based classification between patients with Alzheimer&rsquo;s Disease (AD) and robust normal elderly (RNE) via a graph theory approach using visibility graphs (VGs).
-This EEG VG approach is motivated by research that has demonstrated differences between patients with early stage AD and RNE using various features of EEG oscillations or cognitive event-related potentials (ERPs).
-In the present study, EEG signals recorded during a word repetition experiment were wavelet decomposed into 5 sub-bands (&delta;,&theta;,&alpha;,&beta;,&gamma;).
-The raw and band-specific signals were then converted to VGs for analysis.
-Twelve graph features were tested for differences between the AD and RNE groups, and t-tests employed for feature selection.
-The selected features were then tested for classification using traditional machine learning and deep learning algorithms, achieving a classification accuracy of 100% with linear and non-linear classifiers.
-We further demonstrated that the same features can be generalized to the classification of mild cognitive impairment (MCI) converters, i.e., prodromal AD, against RNE with a maximum accuracy of 92.5%.
-Code is released online to allow others to test and reuse this framework.}, article-number = {770},
+	article-number = {770},
 	author = {Zhang, Jesse and Xia, Jiangyi and Liu, Xin and Olichney, John}, date-modified = {2023-05-07 15:12:00 -0700},